 - You can determine the device’s location before the signal was lost by accessing the entry in the schedule that precedes the “No Signal” entry.

 - In some cases of “No Signal”, SMS location will still be available, as texting uses a different cellular technology.
-See: Location via text for more on this function
+See: Share Live Location for more on this function

 *The Voice functions cannot be used when there is no cellular reception.